 #2 Build quality

 To get a rough idea of the build quality of a subsale property, you can do your own research by talking to long-time residents of the neighbourhood you are interested in.
 You can also do an online research to identify quality issues such as cracks.
+If the home was renovated, you will also need to check with the house owners that the renovation done was approved by the local council.

 But what if you are among the earliest tenants in your housing area?
 How do you gauge the build quality of your newly finished house?
 While there is no guarantee, you could try looking at past projects by the same developer to find out if there had been major issues with build quality.
+Avoid blacklisted developers, and if you discover that past projects by the developer were bogged by various headache-inducing quality issues, it is best that you seek other developers with better workmanship track records.
+Upon receiving the keys to your new home, you should also check for defects with a home defect inspection checklist.

 #3 Choices galore